All comparisons

 Which is better for a startup MVP?

 For a traditional startup MVP, Bolt gets you a prototype faster.
-For a community-driven or token-based startup, Spawned provides the infrastructure you need from day one.
-Match the tool to your business model.
+For a project where you want built-in distribution and one-click deployment, Spawned provides the infrastructure you need from day one.
+Match the tool to your distribution strategy.

 Can I deploy from both platforms?